 In France, in 2007, the number of places vary from 0 to 1250 per station.
 Even if the parking lot is secured, parking spots are generally not individually secured : bring your own lock for your bike - have a look at our locks break tests .
 Check for opening hours before taking an early or late train.

-A few velostations, such as Toulouse and Amiens, have closed areas with individual boxes (not guarded).
+A few velostations, such as Toulouse, Amiens, Grenoble and a few other ones, have closed areas with individual boxes (not guarded).
 For a fee you will get a key or a badge.

 More stations have free unguarded cycle parking, with bars to fix your bike.
 You may get information from the local cyclists’ association, or the tourist office of your destination.

 In velostations, hired bikes are generally urban or hybrid bikes suitable for most short-distance uses, but not for long country rides or mountain.
 Accessories such as baby-carriers or trailers can sometimes be hired with the bike.
 To hire a sports or racing bike, look for a specialist cycle shop ; only a few of them rent bikes.